MatsAW03/wordle-react-app/README.md

 ## Disclaimer

-This is an unofficial Wordle-inspired clone made for educational purposes.
+This is an unofficial Wordle-inspired clone made for learning purposes.
 It is not affiliated with, endorsed by, or connected to Wordle or The New York Times.
 “Wordle” is a trademark of its respective owner.

 Play the official game [here](https://www.nytimes.com/games/wordle/index.html)